orlovt/TronScanner/README.md

 # TronScanner

-TronScanner is a web-based tool designed to provide user-friendly data about USDT operations of specific wallet addresses in the TRC-20 network.
-It offers a comprehensive view of transactions, including detailed tables, pie charts, and a sankey graph to visualize inflow and outflow volumes.
+TronScanner is a web application designed to provide clear and user-friendly insights into USDT operations within the TRC-20 network.
+With TronScanner, users can effortlessly access a comprehensive view of transactions, visualized through detailed tables, intuitive pie charts, and a dynamic sankey graph, which provides deep insights into the money flows.

 ## Tech Stack